Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Theoretical Model

-Since the system being studied here is rotationally invariant in the $x$-$y$ plane, the $z$-component of the total angular momentum is a good quantum number leading to block diagonalization of the Hamiltonian matrix in each of the subspaces of $L_{z}$ separately \cite{ahs01}.
-To obtain the many-body eigenstates, we employ exact diagonalization of the Hamiltonian matrix in different subspaces of $L_{z}$ with inclusion of lowest as well as higher Landau levels in constructing the $N$-body basis states \cite{ahs01,lhc01_pra}.
-The respective many-body Hilbert space may be restricted to the space spanned by the single-particle basis functions ${u}_{\bf n} \left({\bf r}\right)$ within the 2D plane, where ${\bf n} \equiv \left(n,m\right)$ is set of single-particle quantum numbers with $n=2n_{r}+|m|$ where the radial quantum number $n_{r}=0,1,\dots$ and angular momentum quantum number $|m|=0,1,2,\dots$, as discussed earlier for beyond LLL approximation.
-Therefore, the $N$-body variational wavefunction $\Psi_{0}({\bf r}_{1},{\bf r}_{2},\dots,{\bf r}_{N})$ for a given $L_{z}$, is constructed as {\em linear combination of the symmetrized products} of a finite number of single-particle basis functions ${u}_{\bf n}\left({\bf r}\right)$ chosen to be the eigenfunctions of the non-interacting (one-body) Hamiltonian.
-Details of the diagonalization scheme and beyond LLL approximation employed here, has been presented in Ref.~\cite{ahs01}. \\
+Since the system being studied here is rotationally invariant in the $x$-$y$ plane, the $z$-component of the total angular momentum is a good quantum number leading to block diagonalization of the Hamiltonian matrix in subspaces of $L_{z}$ \cite{ahs01}.
+To obtain the many-body eigenstates, we carry out diagonalization of the Hamiltonian matrix in different subspaces of $L_{z}$ with inclusion of lowest as well as higher Landau levels of the single-particle basis states in constructing the $N$-body basis states \cite{ahs01,lhc01_pra,iajpb17}.